OlivierLD/raspberry-coffee/Bluetooth/README.md

 ## On Board Diagnostic (ODB)
 ODB is used in the car industry to convey sensor data.
-It runs over Bluetooth.
+It can run over Bluetooth.
 We'll see here if it can be considered as a sibling of NMEA or not.

 > Any vehicle manufacture from 1996 or later is required by law to have the OBD-II computer system.